Xilinx/Vitis_Libraries/database/docs/src/benchmark/hash_group_aggregate.rst

    ---------------------------------------------

 Profiling
 =========

-The hash group aggregate design is validated on Alveo U280 board at 200 MHz frequency.
+The hash group aggregate design is validated on an AMD Alveo™ U280 board at a 200 MHz frequency.
 The hardware resource utilizations are listed in the following table.

-.. table:: Table 1 Hardware resources for hash group aggregate
+.. table:: Table 1 Hardware Resources for Hash Group Aggregate
     :align: center

     +------------------+---------------+-----------+------------+----------+